Trusts and Wills

 Protect Your Loved Ones and Their Future with a Will or Trust

 Proper estate planning through the development of a will or trust is crucial for protecting your assets and ensuring your final wishes are carried out.
 If you create a will to define what should happen to your property and assets, then the estate must go through a probate process.
 Probate is a court process that determines how to distribute property and assets after a person has died.
-Probate can be time-consuming, complicated and possibly costly.
+Probate can be time-consuming, complicated, and possibly costly.

-If you establish a trust, all of your assets are contained in the trust and can more easily pass to the beneficiaries as specified without going through probate.
+If you establish a trust, all of your assets are contained in the trust and can be more easily passed to the beneficiaries as specified without going through probate.
 A trust can even continue to hold property or assets for the benefit of certain beneficiaries, such as minor children who cannot legally take ownership of their inheritance until they reach adulthood.